AlexandrSokolov/java_language/collections/faq.collections.md

 but slower for inserting and removing elements at arbitrary positions (because that may require adjusting the position of other elements).

-Arrays are used in the Collections Framework as the backing structure for:
-- ArrayList
-- CopyOnWriteArrayList
-- EnumSet
-- EnumMap and
-- for many of the Queue and Deque implementations.

 They also form an important part of the mechanism for implementing hash tables.

 #### Linear linked lists